 What Does “DRM Protected” Mean?

-DRM protected meaning the file has certain restrictions.
+DRM protected means the file has certain restrictions.
 In simple terms, the phrase “DRM protected” implies that “digital rights management” refers to the process of authorizing the use of copyrighted materials through a set of guidelines.
 DRM-protected materials need to be authenticated in some way in order to be used.
 This includes music, movies, television programs, books, and games but of course not limited to it.

 How Do I Know My Files Are DRM-Protected?